 - Click Copy to Study.

-- Note that we have pre-selected our target study: Interactive Example - Study in folder /home/HIV-CD4 Study.
-The checkbox to "Copy to a different study" is available but unnecessary in this tutorial.
+- Note that we have pre-selected our target study and you will confirm that it is the target.
+If you wanted, you could use the checkbox here to "Copy to a different study", but this is unnecessary in this tutorial.

 - Click Next.

 - The specimen data has been successfully matched to participants/visits in the demo study via specimen IDs.
-You will see green markers next to each row of data that has been successfully matched, as shown in the screen shot below.
+You will see (checkmarks) next to each row of data that has been successfully matched, as shown in the screen shot below.

 - On the page, Copy to...Study: Verify Results, finalize the copy by clicking Copy To Study.

-If you see the error message 'You must specify a Participant ID (or Date) for all rows.' it means there are unmatched rows.
-Scroll down to unselect them, then click Copy To Study
+If you see the error message 'You must specify a Participant ID (or Date) for all rows.' it means there are rows without this data.
+Scroll down to uncheck the rows for them, then click Copy To Study

 View the Copied Data in the Study